mohamashna/repository0/README.md

 Hi,
-To review my assignment please download Jupyter_Notebook.ipynb and run it on the latest distribution of Jupyter Notebook.
+To review my assignment please download Jupyter_Notebook.ipynb and run it using the latest distribution of Jupyter Notebook.
 Thanks!